Vyral/brad-cohen/_posts/2018-10-29-our-fall-2018-market-update.md

 {% include pullquote.html %}

 **2. Affordability is dropping and buyer demand may follow.** For someone who has a fixed monthly budget for their housing expenses, as housing prices and interest rates continue to rise, their buying power decreases.
 Where they were once able to buy a $250,000 home, they may no longer be able to afford that much anymore.
-If you’re trying to capitalize and get top dollar for your home, the time is now.<br>&nbsp;
+If you’re trying to capitalize and get top dollar for your home, the time is now.<br>

 **3. More and more home sellers are reducing their prices.** With the seasonality of our market, it’s to be expected that prices will come down in the late fall and into the winter.
 However, the combination of increased interest, decreased affordability, decreased demand, and sustained high prices is leading to what we would expect to see: a more dramatic decrease in values.